pqrsooo/Fally/README.md

 ## How to run in Simulator
 ### Input file
-Since Xcode simulator doesn't provide the feature which allow us to simulute CMDeviceMotion data directly, we'll use an input file to feed Fally mock up acceleration data; in x, y and z axises instead.<br>
+Since Xcode simulator doesn't provide the feature which allow us to simulate CMDeviceMotion data directly, we'll use an input file to feed Fally mock up acceleration data; in x, y and z axises instead.<br>
 An input file fed to Fally must be conform to the following pattern:

 #### input_file_name.txt